edgedb/edgedb/docs/intro/quickstart.rst

   (though commonly your schema will be entirely defined inside the ``default`` module).

 Let's connect to our new instance!
-Run ``edgedb`` in your terminal to open an interactive REPL to your instance.
+Run |gelcmd| in your terminal to open an interactive REPL to your instance.
 You're now connected to a live Gel instance running on your computer!
 Try executing a simple query (``select 1 + 1;``) after the REPL prompt (``quickstart:main>``):